Ashnaali3255/Stock-Metrics-WebApp/README.md

 ### Prerequisites

--NodeJS
+- NodeJS
--React & Redux
+- React & Redux
--Browser
+- Browser

 In order to run this project you need: